Ideal-Theoretic Strategies for Asymptotic Approximation of Marginal Likelihood Integrals: Applications to Statistical Models

 We now estimate this integral using Watanabe's asymptotic formula for the log likelihood integral in Theorem \ref{thm:Watanabe}.
 We assume that the data $\hat{q}$ was generated by some true distribution $q = (q_{ij}) \in \R^{3{\times}3}$ in the model.
 Ideally, we want $q$ to be equal to the matrix $\hat{q}$ of relative frequencies, but in general, the data $\hat{q}$ rarely lies in the model.
 In this example, the matrix $\hat{q}$ is not in the model because it is full rank.
 However, we \emph{should} be able to find a distribution $q$ in the model that is close to $\hat{q}$, because in practice, we want to study models which describe the data well.
 A good candidate for $q$ is the maximum likelihood distribution.
 Using the EM algorithm, this distribution is

 which comes from the maximum likelihood estimate

 Note that the ML distribution $q$ is indeed very close to the data $\hat{q}$.

 Our next theorem summarizes how the asymptotics of $\log Z(N)$ depend on $q$.
-Let $S_i$ denote the set of rank $i$ matrices in $p(\Omega)$.
-Let $S_{21}$ be the set of matrices in $S_2$ where there are permutations of the rows and of the columns such that $q_{11}=0$ and $q_{12}, q_{21}, q_{22}$ are all non-zero.
-Let $S_{22}$ be the subset of $S_2$ where, up to permutations, $q_{11}=q_{22}=0$ and $q_{12}, q_{21}$ are non-zero.
+Let $S_i$ denote the set of rank $i$ matrices in $p(\Omega)$, and $S_i^* \subset S_i$ be the matrices with positive entries.
 Before we prove this theorem, let us apply it to our statistical problem.
-Using the exact value of $\mathcal{I}$ computed by Lin--Sturmfels--Xu \cite{LSX}, we have
+Using the exact value of $\mathcal{I}$ computed by Lin--Sturmfels--Xu \cite{LSX}, we~get